-Duncan Lowe, Recruitment Consultant at NRL Woking, with a round up of the latest Oil and Gas news including contract awards and international developments.
+Duncan Lowe, Senior Recruitment Consultant at NRL’s Woking branch, with a round up of the latest Oil and Gas news including contract awards and international developments.
 Contact NRL if you’re a client looking to work with a highly experienced agency within the Oil & Gas industry or if you’re a candidate, you can request to be notified of the latest job opportunities.

 It has been a good month for KBR who have won concept design work for Browse LNG for two floating production vessels on the Browse project which will be managed by their London office.
 It is expected that this work will be undertaken away from Western Australia due to the volume of work and the experienced UK engineering team.
 The UK subsidiary of KBR has also just secured the FEED (Front-end Engineering Design) for the BP Tortue hub/terminal following completion of the pre-FEED.